oTwoWin/Labo_HTTP_1/README.md

 This tool provides a web interface that allows you to manage the different containers on the PC.
 It uses a nodejs server and the Dockerode library.
 The tool is running in a Docker.

-### Building the image

-To build the image, go to `docker_images/management-ui` folder and run the following command:

-`docker build -t nameOfYourImage . `

 ### Starting the management tool

-To start the tool, simply type this command :
+To start the tool, simply go in `docker_images/mangement-ui` folder and type this command :

-`docker run -d -v /var/run/docker.sock:/var/run/docker.sock -p 11111:2000 nameOfYourImage`

-In this example, we want to redirect the 11111 port to the container containing the management tool.
-You can change it if you want.
+`node index.js`

 By default, the management tool is running on the port 2000, you can modify this port in the last lines of index.js file by modifying this line :

 ```javascript
 app.listen(2000, function(){ //<--- LINE TO MODIFY